Siberian Yupik

 Siberian Yupiks, or Yuits (Юиты), are a Yupik people who reside along the coast of the Chukchi Peninsula in the far northeast of the Russian Federation and on St. Lawrence Island in Alaska.
 They speak Central Siberian Yupik (also known as Yuit), a Yupik language of the Eskimo–Aleut family of languages.

+Sirenik Eskimos also live in that area, but their extinct language, Sireniki Eskimo, shows many peculiarities among Eskimo languages and is mutually unintelligible with the neighboring Siberian Yupik languages.

+Siberian Yupik communities actively maintain their language as a symbol of cultural identity.
+A significant resource is the 2008 St. Lawrence Island/Siberian Yupik Eskimo Dictionary.
+This 10,000-entry work covers dialects from both Alaska and Russia.
+It records traditional spiritual terms alongside new vocabulary for technology and healthcare.
+The dictionary is a key educational tool for the younger generations.

+History

 They are also known as Siberian or Eskimo (эскимосы).
-The name Yuit (юит, plural: юиты) was officially assigned to them in 1931, at the brief time of the campaign of support of Indigenous cultures in the Soviet Union.
-Their self-designation is Yupighyt (йупигыт) meaning "true people".
+The name "Yuit" (юит, plural: юиты) was officially assigned to them in 1931 during a Soviet Union campaign to support indigenous cultures.
+Their self-designation is Yupiget (йупигыт), meaning "true people".
+Following this period, the Soviet government implemented a village relocation policy that closed dozens of traditional settlements, disrupted ancestral maritime mobility, and traditional social structures.
+In response, many community members are now in "spatial resistance" by reclaiming and reoccupying formerly closed settlement sites and hunting camps to reestablish a connection to their environment.

-Sirenik Eskimos also live in that area, but their extinct language, Sireniki Eskimo, shows many peculiarities among Eskimo languages and is mutually unintelligible with the neighboring Siberian Yupik languages.